cerb/cerb.github.io/_guides/machine-learning/question-answering/faq-bot-chatgpt.md

 </figure>
 </div>

+Modern large language models often use a more complex neural network architecture called **transformers**.
+This is beyond the scope of this guide, but it's helpful to understand that transformers allow the neural network to discover relationships between all words in the input text and not just adjacent or prior words.

-The training can be **supervised** (the training data contains input/output pairs, such as classification), or **unsupervised** (only inputs are provided and patterns are discovered).
+The training can be **supervised** (including both example inputs and desired outputs), or **unsupervised** (only inputs are provided and patterns are discovered).

 In an LLM, the inputs are usually a sequence of **tokens** -- numeric representations of words or word fragments from the training **vocabulary**.
 This enables mathematical operations to be efficiently performed on natural language.

-Tokens may smaller than a word, which allows for handling unknown terms as a combination of letters, prefixes, suffixes, etc. The exact vocabulary depends on the training data.
+Tokens may be smaller than a complete word, which allows for handling unknown terms as a combination of letters, prefixes, suffixes, etc. The exact vocabulary depends on the training data.

 <div class="cerb-screenshot">
 <figure>